matejavulic/Ebank-Web-App/README.md

   ![mySql](https://raw.githubusercontent.com/matejavulic/Ebank-Web-App/master/pictures/mysql1.png)

 - **Real-world database (work in progress)**
-  This databse has been developed according to the several international standards used in an IT banking systems:
+  This database has been developed according to the several international standards used in an IT banking systems:

   - **ISO 20022 Financial Services - Universal financial industry message scheme**
     As a result of guidelines and schemes presented in this standard, following tables were modeled: